 Whip Maintenance Kit

-A whip maintenance kit is now supplied with each of our long lash whips.
+A whip maintenance kit is now supplied with each of our long lash leather whips.
 This

 kit consists of a spare fall,